-Whilst some types of acquisitive crime may have reduced during the lockdown as people were forced to stay at home, both cyber-crime and other types of fraud remain a significant problem.
-Some criminals even used the pandemic itself to perpetrate new methods for committing fraud.
+Cyber-crime and other types of fraud remain a significant problem in the UK.
 As such firms need to remain vigilant to unusual payments, particularly large sums of cash, and not relax the restrictions they have in their AML policies for handling such payments.